All Episodes

 There were just legitimate questions about her writings, her philosophy, her speeches, and her qualifications.

-And if you're going to look at that as a personal attack, then you got to revise what your definition of a personal attack is.
+And if you're going to look at that as a personal attack, then you've got to revise what your definition of a personal attack is.

-This has been, folks, I have to tell you, this has been a great, great, great example of the power of the conservative movement to follow principles and to win and to and to come together and unify behind them.
+Because this has been, folks, I have to tell you, this has been a great, great, great example of the power of the conservative movement to follow principles and to come together and unify behind them.

 The left, I'm telling you today, is scared.